raomin/ESPAltherma/README.md

 Some users reported that a ROTEX did not have a stable 5v that could be used to power the ESP32.
 If so, you would need to rely on an external 5V power supply (eg a regular USB charger) to power the ESP32.

-If you are using an M5StickC you can select the PlatformIO env:m5stickc, then ESPAltherna will also report on the voltage and consumption of the M5StickC in the reported values.
+If you are using an M5StickC you can select the PlatformIO env:m5stickc (or env_m5stickcplus for that version), then ESPAltherna will also report on the voltage and consumption of the M5StickC in the reported values.

 ## Integrating with Home Assitant